-The Animal Health Technician Program provides training for young men and women who desire to become veterinary assistants.
-Upon completion of the prescribed 7 quarter course of study, the individual will be awarded the Associate in Animal Health Degree and will be eligible for registration as an animal technician.
+The Veterinary Technology Program provides training for young men and women who wish to become veterinary technicians.
+Upon completion of the prescribed 7 quarter course of study, the individual will be awarded the Associate in Veterinary Technology Degree and will be eligible for registration as a veterinary technician.

-The Program prepares an individual for a career as a veterinarian's assistant and does not prepare one for admission to a college of veterinary medicine.
+The Program prepares an individual for a career as a veterinarian's technician and does not prepare one for admission to a college of veterinary medicine.
 The graduate is trained to assist the veterinarian with the care and treatment of both large and small animals.
-Duties that the technician may be expected to perform include: reception and record keeping, telephone consultation, restraint of animals for examination and treatment, surgical assistance, radiological assistance, laboratory testing, feeding and maintaining proper sanitation.
+Duties that the technician may be expected to perform under the supervision of the veterinarian include: reception and recording keeping, restraint of animals for examination and treatment, surgical assistance, radiological assistance, laboratory testing, and animal nursing.